2018 letter

 I want to kick off this post by making a point about Moore’s Law.
 That’s the observation, which later turned into a prediction, that the number of transistors on an integrated circuit doubles every 18 to 24 months.

 Moore’s Law is not some natural law built into the fabric of the universe, designed to self-execute without a bit of engineering effort.
-Instead, it’s a massive industrial undertaking to push forward this technological frontier.
+Instead, it requires a massive industrial undertaking to push forward this technological frontier.
 It follows that we have agency on how quickly we can maintain the pace of technology improvements.
 The semiconductor industry set a benchmark for improvement early on, one that seems kind of arbitrary today, and made a collective effort to execute against it.
 Semiconductor companies—the leaders of which are TSMC, Intel, and Samsung—adopted Moore’s Law as an industry goal.
 The rate of progress seems to have gotten slower and more expensive, but it’s remarkable that Moore’s Law has held up for decades.

 Now I wonder to what extent we can replicate exponential progress by doing some branding.
 Moore’s Law turned from a neat backwards-looking observation into an obligation for the entire chips industry to keep improving.
 One description that I like of it is that it’s a “clock that has become a chaotic attractor for innovation.”
 I don’t think there are many other technologies in which exponential growth in performance over decades is possible.
 But maybe there’s a handful more that are, and they await a nice label that will concentrate minds, mobilize capital, and attract talent to keep improving.
 Coming up with that label might be a kind of low-hanging fruit that would encourage greater growth.